yinyang513/githubWorkshop/README.md

 # GitHub Workshop

-This repository contains all of the resources for my Intro to GitHub workshop, hosted with BU’s Global App Initiative and Girls Who Code.
+This repository contains all of the resources for Intro to GitHub workshop, hosted with BU’s Global App Initiative and Girls Who Code.

 ## Part 1: Why Git and GitHub?